kontent-ai/delivery-sdk-net/README.md

 When you use the `[ContentTypeCodename]` attribute on your model classes (see [Generate Models](#generate-models)), the SDK's source generator automatically creates a `GeneratedTypeProvider`.
 The SDK auto-discovers this provider at runtime - no manual registration needed.

+> [!NOTE]
+> `Kontent.Ai.Delivery.SourceGeneration` emits `ContentTypeCodenameAttribute` and generates `GeneratedTypeProvider` during compilation.
+> If your models are generated into a separate project, reference `Kontent.Ai.Delivery.SourceGeneration` in that models project.

 ```csharp
 // Just register the delivery client - type provider is auto-discovered
 services.AddDeliveryClient(options =>